 Penetration is the path to leadership

 When we analyzed the leading brands in each of the repertoire categories, we found that winners have one critical thing in common: high rates of penetration— the percentage of households in a market buying a particular brand—compared with the average of the top 20 brands in their category.
+Across categories, increasing penetration is the primary way to build big brands.
+This is a key insight from the research of the Ehrenberg-Bass Institute for Marketing Science, summarized by Professor Byron Sharp, director of the Institute, in his book How Brands Grow, based on decades of observations of buying behavior.
 Logical as it is, this fact of life often is overlooked by consumer products companies: The most important factor in gaining a competitive edge is achieving a much higher market penetration rate.
 In short, that means getting more households to buy your brand.
 For example, in toothpaste, Crest is the brand with the highest penetration rate—57% compared with the average of 15% for the category's top 20 brands.
 Not surprisingly, it's also the category leader, with 15% market share.
 Oreo maintains the highest penetration rate among any biscuit player.
 Its penetration rate of 46% is more than three times the national average for the top 20 brands, and its market share of 10% is higher than that of its competitors.
 In these categories, success for leading companies has more to do with penetration than other factors, such as the rate at which shoppers make repeat purchases of the brand or the brand's share of wallet.

 Rules for winning in a repertoire dominated world